MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: A Benchmark for De Novo Molecular Generation

 where if not enough molecules satisfy the similarity constraint, we complete the sum with null values.

-This metric can be better understood by the following procedure: we want to build a set of $k$ molecules $\{\extrcompl^{(d)}_1, \ldots, \extrcompl^{(d)}_k\}$ such that: (1) the Tanimoto similarity between any two molecules in the set is below $s_{\text{max}}$, and (2) the highest reward molecules available and meeting the similarity constraint are selected.
-Note that this does not exactly correspond to solving the combinatorial optimization problem of selecting $k$ molecules such that their pairwise similarities are below $s_{\text{max}}$, and the sum of their rewards is maximized, but rather a greedy approximation of this problem.
+This metric can be better understood by the following procedure: we want to build a set of $k$ molecules $\{\extrcompl^{(d)}_1, \ldots, \extrcompl^{(d)}_k\}$ such that: (1) the Tanimoto similarity between any two molecules in the set is below $s_{\text{max}}$, and (2) at each step the highest reward molecules available and meeting the similarity constraint is selected.
+Note that this does not exactly correspond to solving the combinatorial optimization problem of selecting $k$ molecules such that their pairwise similarities are below $s_{\text{max}}$, and the sum of their rewards is maximized, but rather a greedy approximation of this problem, with the advantage of being less costly and more interpretable (we show examples of selected molecules in~\autoref{appendix:div_aware_viz}.).

-This metric measures the trade-off between the ability of the model to generate high-reward molecules, and its ability to explore the chemical space.
-In particular, we will show in the next section that the results obtained with this metric can differ from the raw top-k metric.
+Our diversity-aware top-k score measures the trade-off between the ability of the model to generate high-reward molecules and its ability to explore the chemical space.
+We will show in the next section that this metric provides additional insights into the performance of the models.